domantax/just-the-docs-template/useful-info/open-air-market.md

 # Open air market

-Many of the local towns have their own open air markets which are a great place to go and pick some fruits or veggies.
+Many of the local towns have their own open air markets which are a great place to go and pick some fruits, nuts and veggies.
 They tend to take place from 09:00 to 14:00 approximately.
 They tend to be very busy in summer and this means an increased risk from the pick pockets.
 So a word of advice, don't carry large amounts of cash with you and keep it very close to you at all times.
 {: .fs-6 .fw-300 }